lazyatom/interblah.net/soups/wiki/how-minitest-works.snip.markdown

-What happens when MiniTest runs, or, What I think about testing using classes
+What happens when MiniTest runs, or, what I think about testing using classes
 ========

 I think I can see the end of my {l kintama,Ruby Testing Quest} in sight.